-- Waukesha Memorial Hospital Pharmacy now accepts most over-the-counter and prescription meds for disposal.
+- Waukesha Memorial Hospital Pharmacy accepts most over-the-counter and prescription meds for disposal.
+Call the pharmacy at 928-2279 for more info.

 Walgreens and CVS have mail-back programs for meds disposal; check with your local store for more details.